emmetio/emmet-docs/src/documents/abbreviations/syntax/index.html.md

 ### Item numbering: `$`

 With multiplication `*` operator you can repeat elements, but with `$` you can _number_ them.
-Place `$` operator inside element’s name, attribute name or attribute value to output current number of repeated element:
+Place `$` operator inside element’s name, attribute’s name or attribute’s value to output current number of repeated element:

 	ul>li.item$*5